04alexklink/makersbnb/README.md

 As a user
 So I can do things
-I want to sign up for mobbnb

-As a user
-So I can login
-I want to add an email address and password
+I want to add an email address and password so that I can sign up for mobbnb

 As a user
 So I can do things